UBCSailbot/raye-local-pathfinding/README.md

 [![CircleCI](https://circleci.com/gh/UBCSailbot/local-pathfinding.svg?style=shield&circle-token=d1bf596ed78d6a5d3744417a589e9ea71128364b)](https://circleci.com/gh/UBCSailbot/local-pathfinding)

 The main planning code in python can be found in the `python` directory.
-This code is meant to provide a baseline for the C++ implementation.

 Inputs:
-- Measured wind from sensors
+- Measured wind
-- Other AIS-enabled ships are considered obstacles
 - Heading
-- GPS location (with speed)
+- GPS location
+- Speed
+- Other AIS-enabled ships
-- Output from global path planner
+- Global path

 Outputs:
-- Desired heading (for the MPC controller)
+- Desired heading (for the downstream controller)

 ## How to run

   Be sure to run the installation instruction [here](install/README.md) before running.

 ### Running Local Pathfinding Main Loop + Mock Inputs + Visualizer

 The easiest way to run the local pathfinding system with ROS is to use multiple terminals.
-For each terminal, you will need to run `source ~/catkin_ws/devel/setup.bash` before running other commands.
-To run the full pathfinding simulation, you can run: `roslaunch local_pathfinding all.launch initial_speedup:=10 obstacle_type:="wedge"`.
+For each terminal, you will need to run `source ~/catkin_ws/devel/setup.bash` before running other commands (you can put this in your `~/.bashrc` file as well to do this automatically.
+To run the full pathfinding simulation, you can run: `roslaunch local_pathfinding all.launch initial_speedup:=10"`.
 This runs:

-* __The local pathfinding main loop__, which reads in published sensor data, decides if it needs to recalculate a new local path, and then publishes a desired heading to the MPC controller.
+* __The local pathfinding main loop__, which reads in published sensor data, decides if it needs to recalculate a new local path, and then publishes a desired heading to be used by the controller.

-* __The local path visualizer__, which uses Matplotlib to visualize the boat's position and heading, the local path, the other boats, and the wind speed and direction.
+* __The local path visualizer__, which uses `matplotlib` to visualize the boat's position and heading, the local path, the other boats, and the wind speed and direction.

 * __The mock inputs__, which are a placeholder for the real inputs from sensors and the controller.